ctkjose/robobo3dr1plus/readme.md

 Nema17 is the standard that states the dimensions, meanig that a Nema17 motro will fit your Robo in terms of opennings and screw holes.
 The other things to consider are torque and power.

-Since a Robo use a RAMPS 1.4 max power is dicated by your motor's drivers (eg: Polulo A4988).
-In general it will be about 1.5A will some may push to 2A.
+Since a Robo use a RAMPS 1.4 max power is dicated by your motor's drivers (eg: A4988).
+In general it will be around 1.5A to 2A.
 It all depends on the quiality of the driver, heatsink and cooling.
 For an R1+ a power around 1.5 amps is more than enough.

+(As a side note remember that the board can only handle so much current used by all its components, the overall total power rating of a RAMPS 1.4 board is around 5A, it will vary by board quality and PCB traces used, but a good reference value.)

 The torque is around 45Ncm (64oz.in).